elkorn/afronski.github.io/_drafts/what-is-wrong-with-gen-event.md

 - Hard supervision.
 - How to handle handler failure? ;)
+- The same process for the all handlers.
+- GenRouter for the rescue?
+  - Link to the Jose Valim's talk.
 - Hides the complexity underneath (where are the handlers in `observer:start().`, oh it is not a proces).
 - Not widely used in the core and OTP.
 - Source: https://www.youtube.com/watch?v=UUvU8cjCIcs